 The term 'Waterproof' therefore conjures up a whole range of ideas.
-If the structure in question is to retain water, say a water storage tank, then the designer may simply work to the design requirements of the water retaining code, BS 8007, which sets out to limit crack width.
+If the structure in question is to retain water, say a water storage tank, then the designer may simply work to the design requirements of the European water retaining code which sets out to limit crack width.
 This may be achieved by utilising a good quality, ordinary concrete, close attention to joint details and providing extra crack control reinforcement; dampness being acceptable.

 If on the other hand the structure is habitable or designed to house sensitive electronic equipment or valuable archives, then simply designing to the water retaining code is not sufficient.
 This is especially so given that ordinary good quality concrete provides little resistance to the passage of water vapour.

-At the lowest level, Grade 1, there is 'Water-tight' which simply means that water will not run or flow freely through the concrete; at the upper levels, Grades 3 & 4, there is 'Damp-proof', which not only requires there to be no visible water ingress but also that very high levels of water-vapour resistance will be achieved.
+At the lowest level, Grade 1, there is 'Water-tight' which simply means that water will not run or flow freely through the concrete but minor seepage and dampness is accepted; at the upper level, Grades 3, there is 'Damp-proof', which not only requires there to be no visible water ingress or dampness but also that very high levels of water-vapour resistance will be achieved.
 This applies whether or not hydrostatic pressures are present.